KarelKubat/runtime-metrics/reporter/README.md

 FullDump returns all names and states of server-known metrics.
 The return value is a (reference to a) structure with the fields:

     Averages:            an array of structs with a Name (string), Value (float64), N (int64)
-AveragesPerDuration: similar to the above, but the fields also have Until (time.Time) Counts: an array of structs with a Name (string), Value (int64)
+    AveragesPerDuration: similar to the above, but the fields also have Until (time.Time)
+    Counts:              an array of structs with a Name (string), Value (int64)
-CountsPerDuration: similar to the above, but the fields also have Until (time.Time) Sums: an array of structs with a Name (string), Value (float64), N (int64) SumsPerDuration: similar to the above, but the fields also have Until (time.Time)
+    CountsPerDuration:   similar to the above, but the fields also have Until (time.Time)
+    Sums:                an array of structs with a Name (string), Value (float64), N (int64)
+    SumsPerDuration:     similar to the above, but the fields also have Until (time.Time)

-See demo/client_fulldump.go for a complete example.
+See the package overview or demo/client_fulldump.go for a complete example.

 #### func (*Client) Sum